mac799l/drone-swarm-simulation/README.md

 and so on...

-Alternatively, if you need to send the camera feed to different ip addresses, you can edit the '''<udp_host>127.0.0.1</udp_host>''' parameter.
-Now the cameras should be set up
+> If you need to send the camera feed to different ip addresses, you can edit the '''<udp_host>127.0.0.1</udp_host>''' parameter to the IP of the device you want to access the stream.
+Now the cameras should be set up.

+#### Testing the Cameras

+> This section is an expansion of the official Ardupilot Gazebo Plugin [README](https://github.com/ArduPilot/ardupilot_gazebo).

+A simple way to test the camera streams is to use Gstreamer directly.
+In order to do this, you can install Gstreamer by following the instructions [here](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html?gi-language=c).